Roof Replacements- What Homeowners Need to Know

 Home-ownership can be a fantastic experience filled with lots of joy and pride.
 For most homeowners, however, roof replacement projects are not something they usually enjoy.

-With the many storms we see in Texas, just about everyone’s roof in the area will need replacing at some point.
-But, roof repairs and replacements can be an expensive endeavor, costing an average of around $10,000 for small to medium size homes.
+Given the numerous storms in Texas, it’s likely that almost everyone’s roof in the area will need replacement at some point.
+But roof repairs and replacements can be an expensive endeavor, costing an average of around $10,000 for small to medium-sized homes.
 This is a pretty significant investment, so make sure that you’re getting the best bang for your buck with the following tips!

 How to know if you need a replacement

-Some indicators like visible cracks and leaking are a sure sign it’s time to replace your roof.
-But how do you know when is the right time if your roof looks fine overall?
+Some indicators, like visible cracks and leaking, are a sure sign it’s time to replace your roof.
+But how do you know when the right time is if your roof looks fine overall?
 The first question you need to ask is how old your current roof is.
 The average lifespan is 20-25 years, so it might be time to have it inspected if you are approaching that.
 Another indicator is if you can see missing shingles, moss, or mold growth.
-These things shouldn’t be ignored since water damage can cause your roof to sag- leading to a much higher replacement bill.
+These issues shouldn’t be ignored, as water damage can cause your roof to sag, leading to a significantly higher replacement bill.

 Choose the best materials